-A turban (from Persian, dual-band; via Middle French turban) is a type of headwear based on cloth winding.
-Featuring many variations, it is worn as customary headwear by people of various cultures.
-Communities with prominent turban-wearing traditions can be found in the Indian subcontinent, Southeast Asia, the Arabian Peninsula, the Middle East, Central Asia, North Africa, West Africa, and the Horn of Africa.
+A Turban hat (from Persian, via Middle French turban) is a type of headwear based on cloth windin.
+Their are customary headwear.
+Prominent turban-wearing communities exist in the Indian subcontinent.
+Southeast Asia, the Arabian Peninsula, the Middle East, Central Asia, North Africa, West Africa, and the Horn of Africa.

-Traditional Scottish hats are typically made of wool, and maybe adorned with clan tartans, feathers and checked bands.
+Traditional Scottish hats, crafted from wool, feature clan tartans, feathers, and checked bands, reflecting the rich cultural heritage of Scotland..
+Knowing the three main types of Scottish hats will help you choose the perfect one for yourself.
 Being aware of the three main types of Scottish hats can help you decide how to choose one of your own.

 Turbans have been around for thousands of years as a religious head covering for men in several faith traditions (primarily in the Islamic and Seikh religions).
 Because the history of this headwear is so old, its true origin is unknown.
 Turbans first showed up in recorded history in the fourteenth century at the end of the Moorish occupation in Spain; they became a popular fashion item for women during the 1920s and hit the height of their popularity during the 1960s and 1970s.